abhaykhati/spring-Rest-SpringBoot-microservices/README.md

 # Spring-Rest-SpringBoot-Microservices
-This repo is used to showcase spring Rest-Spring Boot tools-microservices- jpa
+This Repository is used to showcase spring Rest-Spring Boot Tools-Microservices- JPA

 It includes code for spring boot starter web, jpa, H2 etc.